networkingarchives/williamson_subscribers/README.md

 To this were added a number of subscribers additionally identified, who are not on this list either because they joined afterwards or had dropped off before the list was created.

+There are four fields:

+spo_id = the unique internal ID used by the Networking Archives project.

+name = Name as it appears in State Papers Online or following disambiguation process.

+service = newsletters were sent three times per week, and the service subscribed to by each was recorded by Ball in the list.

+payment = record of payment, if any.
+Those who did not pay were usually either friends of Williamson or they promised to send a weekly letter of news to the office in return.

+Some names are repeated, as they signed up to multiple services.